Appsavio/Salesforce-Coding-Standards/index.md

 }
 ```

-**Rule 5:**
-Avoid querying fields that are of no use for your logic.
+ - Avoid querying fields that are of no use for your logic.
 It will increase the Transaction time and Heap memory with unnecessary data.

-**Rule 6:**
-Utilize child queries instead of Querying child records in another Query.
+ - Utilize child queries instead of Querying child records in another Query.

 ```java
 //Not Recommend